top of page

 SOILA APPARICIO

-I am a journalist and podcast producer at Sky News.
+I am a journalist and broadcast producer.

-John Schofield Trust fellow 2022.
-Radio Academy 30 under 30 2022.
+Radio Academy 30 under 30 2022

 And here's even more about me.